 Jason Corey is a 38-year-old man who has been referred by his internal medicine physician to the liver clinic for assessment of his abnormal liver enzymes.
 After a conversation between the internal medicine physician and the hepatologist, Mr Corey had a battery of labs drawn and a liver biopsy done last week.
 He returns to the clinic today for a complete physical and further workup.

 About 2 months ago, he went to his internal medicine physician for follow-up of his chronic left shoulder pain.
 The injury occurred 1.5 years ago from a body slam during a wrestling match with some friends.
 He was unable to treat the injury because he had no insurance at that time.
 He states that he has pain in his shoulder “all the time.”
 He describes it as mild intensity, but it worsens during sleep, exercise, and physical therapy.
 He states that the pain is better with heat, and was improving with ibuprofen.
 However, his internal medicine physician discontinued ibuprofen in light of his potential liver disease.
 Since he was about 25 years old, he has worked out with weights about 3–4 days a week, and runs a few times a week.
 Although he continues to maintain his regimen despite working long hours, he has noticed a progressive decline in his stamina over the few months.
 He reports use of recreational drugs “on and off for the past 10 years,” which included marijuana, alcohol, IV heroin, and intranasal cocaine.
 He states that he stopped use of these drugs around 6 months ago.
 He also has a history of alcohol abuse.
 His consumption of alcohol had gone from just an occasional social drink to drinking 8–12 drinks per day.
-He was treated for drug and alcohol abuse 6 months ago through an inpatient treatment program, and says he has been sober since that time. ...
+He was treated ...